metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_backup_v2_manifest.md

 Optional:

-- `analytics` (Boolean) Analytics enables the backup of analytics data.This field defaults to 'true'.
+- `analytics` (Boolean) Analytics enables the backup of analytics data.
+This field defaults to 'true'.
-- `bucket_config` (Boolean) BucketConfig enables the backup of bucket configuration.This field defaults to 'true'.
+- `bucket_config` (Boolean) BucketConfig enables the backup of bucket configuration.
+This field defaults to 'true'.
-- `bucket_query` (Boolean) BucketQuery enables the backup of query metadata for all buckets.This field defaults to 'true'.
+- `bucket_query` (Boolean) BucketQuery enables the backup of query metadata for all buckets.
+This field defaults to 'true'.
-- `cluster_analytics` (Boolean) ClusterAnalytics enables the backup of cluster-wide analytics data, for example synonyms.This field defaults to 'true'.
+- `cluster_analytics` (Boolean) ClusterAnalytics enables the backup of cluster-wide analytics data, for example synonyms.
+This field defaults to 'true'.
-- `cluster_query` (Boolean) ClusterQuery enables the backup of cluster level query metadata.This field defaults to 'true'.
+- `cluster_query` (Boolean) ClusterQuery enables the backup of cluster level query metadata.
+This field defaults to 'true'.
-- `data` (Boolean) Data enables the backup of key-value data/documents for all buckets.This can be further refined with the couchbasebackups.spec.data configuration.This field defaults to 'true'.
+- `data` (Boolean) Data enables the backup of key-value data/documents for all buckets.
+This can be further refined with the couchbasebackups.spec.data configuration.
+This field defaults to 'true'.
-- `eventing` (Boolean) Eventing enables the backup of eventing service metadata.This field defaults to 'true'.
+- `eventing` (Boolean) Eventing enables the backup of eventing service metadata.
+This field defaults to 'true'.
-- `fts_aliases` (Boolean) FTSAliases enables the backup of full-text search alias definitions.This field defaults to 'true'.
+- `fts_aliases` (Boolean) FTSAliases enables the backup of full-text search alias definitions.
+This field defaults to 'true'.
-- `fts_indexes` (Boolean) FTSIndexes enables the backup of full-text search index definitions for all buckets.This field defaults to 'true'.
+- `fts_indexes` (Boolean) FTSIndexes enables the backup of full-text search index definitions for all buckets.
+This field defaults to 'true'.
-- `gs_indexes` (Boolean) GSIndexes enables the backup of global secondary index definitions for all buckets.This field defaults to 'true'.
+- `gs_indexes` (Boolean) GSIndexes enables the backup of global secondary index definitions for all buckets.
+This field defaults to 'true'.
 - `users` (Boolean) Users enables the backup of users including their roles and permissions.
-This isonly available for Couchbase Server 7.6 and later.
+This is only available for Couchbase Server 7.6 and later.
 This field defaults to 'false'.
-- `views` (Boolean) Views enables the backup of view definitions for all buckets.This field defaults to 'true'.
+- `views` (Boolean) Views enables the backup of view definitions for all buckets.
+This field defaults to 'true'.